top of page

 Workshop Series & Symposium

-Ngunnawal perspectives were key, with Traditional Custodians leading the walks and talk and advising throughout the project.
-Each walk has pioneered seeing waterways as places where nature intertwines with science, art and culture, generate a network of local leaders engaged with creek’s environment, and build community awareness of the waterway and how they can contribute to its care.
-Looking at these creeks in their entirety, we are exposed to a big picture view of our treatment and relationship to our waterways and the greater story these waterways can tell about the impact of colonialism on Country.
+Ngunnawal perspectives were key, with Traditional Custodians leading the walks and talking and advising throughout the project.
+Each walk pioneered seeing waterways as places where nature intertwined with science, art, and culture, generated a network of local leaders engaged with the creek's environment, and built community awareness of the waterway and how they could contribute to its care.
+Looking at these creeks in their entirety, we were exposed to a big picture view of our treatment and relationship to our waterways and the greater story these waterways could tell about the impact of colonialism on Country.

-The Waterways Country symposium provides an opportunity to support and empower the community to provided a creative platform for centring Indigenous perspective, thinking about the impact of science on our changing relationship with water and the role of artists in navigating this terrain.
-Exploring questions relating to our urban waterways, its cultural utility and how art and science might collaborate to develop greater community awareness of role and value of these water systems.
-The workshop series aims to share tools to helps to builds community awareness and assists with building capacity of the community that play a valuable role in caring for the environment of the ACT.
+The Waterways Country symposium provided an opportunity to support and empower the community, providing a creative platform for centering Indigenous perspectives, thinking about the impact of science on our changing relationship with water, and the role of artists in navigating this terrain.
+Exploring questions relating to our urban waterways, their cultural utility, and how art and science might collaborate to develop greater community awareness of the role and value of these water systems, the workshop series aimed to share tools to help build community awareness and assist in building the capacity of the community that played a valuable role in caring for the environment of the ACT.

 We would like to acknowledge the ongoing guidance from Uncle Wally Bell and Aunty Karen Dendy.